This recipe for One Pan Shrimp Asparagus Carbonara was an enormous hit with my family! AÂ quick and easy dish that is perfect for busy families.

-One Pan Shrimp Asparagus Carbonara
+Shrimp Asparagus Carbonara

 Ingredients

-- 8 slices bacon diced I like to use bacon with less fat, or cut away excess fat
+- 8 slices bacon Diced.
+I like to use bacon with less fat, or cut away excess fat.

-- â…“ cup onion finely diced
+- 1/3 cup onion finely diced

 - 1 clove garlic finely minced

-- 16 oz tail-off cooked large shrimp thawed
+- 16 oz large shrimp tail-off

 - 1 cup fresh asparagus chopped into pieces